Andrea Florescu

 What advice would you give to young women entering your industry?

 Just do it.
 Don't overthink it.
-Restoration is a very heavily men-oriented field, and there are not a lot of women, but the women I know in this business are very successful.
+Restoration is a very heavily men-oriented field, and there are not a lot of women in leadership, but the women I know in this business are very successful.
 Women are doing so great in traditional men-dominated businesses, and there are not enough women in the business, so I say go for it.
 Know what you want and kind of have an idea of where you want to be in the near future, not big long-term plans, because life throws things at you and your plans change so much in ways you have no idea.
 I think being able to be adaptable to any situation and being able to recognize opportunities is super, super important.
 Be able to jump on opportunities when they come to you, and if you cannot find opportunities, create them for yourself.
 That's probably one of the biggest pieces of advice I can give people.

 Locations